 The Storm Water Utility maintains the Village’s storm water system including storm sewers, creeks, streams, and drainage ditches, and ponds.
-The objectives of the SMU are to achieve and maintain compliance with federal and WPDES-WI-S050075-2.pdf, to protect wildlife, and protect private property through erosion control efforts and floodplain management.
-The Village is also regulated to discharge a maximum daily allowance into drainage ways through Bellvue.
+The objectives of the SWU are to achieve and maintain compliance with federal and WPDES-WI-S050075-2.pdf, to protect wildlife, and protect private property through erosion control efforts and floodplain management.
+The Village is also regulated to discharge of a maximum daily allowance into drainage ways through Bellevue.

 These objectives are achieved through various planning efforts, ordinance enforcement, construction of new storm water management systems, and maintenance of existing systems.
 The Village maintains 55.07 miles of storm sewer mains, 766 manholes, and 136 outfalls.
 The department is in the process of accurately inventorying the number of catch basins and leads.
 Each year the Village cleans the catch basins, inspects the outfalls, and makes repairs to the system.
 The Village also sweeps 114.5 curb miles of streets once per month between April and November each year.

-Heavy rainfall events can significantly impact the quality of local surface waters, and increase the rates of Inflow and Infiltration if a community implements poor storm water management practices.
+Heavy rainfall events can significantly impact the quality of local surface waters, which increases the amount of Inflow and Infiltration if a community implements poor storm water management practices.
 The Department of Public Works handles the construction and maintenance of new and existing storm water management systems that meet state and federal water quality regulations, but the performance of these systems is extremely dependent on the community practicing safe disposal of waste and hazardous materials and the development of land with a consideration for Best Management Practices.

 The Department of Public Works is more than happy to offer resource materials that can be used by citizens to help improve the effectiveness of the municipality’s storm water management systems, because the taxpayers deserve to get the most out of their investment.
 Mentioned below are methods such as Rain Barrels and Rain Garden/Retention Ponds that are effective ways of improving your storm water management practices.